My research

 3. In which way bilingualism may protect against cognitive decline?

-4. Does background music boost memory and learning in patients with Mild cognitive impairment?
+4. Does background music boost memory and learning in patients with Mild Cognitive Impairment?